-Project Feature BIO-5 would require a qualified biologist to conduct surveys for special-status species during construction on work days.
-In addition, Project Features BIO-10, BIO-11, and BIO-12 would reduce the spread of invasive plant species and minimize the potential decrease of palatable vegetation for wildlife species.
+Project Feature BIO-4 would require a qualified biologist to conduct surveys for special-status species during construction on work days.
+In addition, Project Features BIO-9 and BIO-11 would reduce the spread of invasive plant species and minimize the potential decrease of palatable vegetation for wildlife species.
+Impacts to plants during vegetation removal would be minimized with the implementation of Project Feature BIO-10.
 Furthermore, AMM BIO-4 would require construction equipment to be inspected prior to commencing work.
-AMM BIO-6 would require a qualified biologist to conduct surveys for special-status plant species prior to construction.
+AMM BIO-6 would require an approved biologist to conduct surveys for special-status plant species prior to construction.
 With the implementation of the project features and avoidance measures, impact to special-status plant species would be minimal.